pi-base/server/viewer/README.md

     REACT_APP_GRAPH_URL=<Server URL> yarn start

 If everything worked, `http://localhost:3000` should open a copy of the viewer running against the configured server.

+## Questions

+We aim to keep this documentation as up-to-date as possible, but if you ever have any questions, please feel free to reach out - either by email or by opening a ticket on Github.